VA Loan Benefits

 • Students of the U.S. Naval Academy also referred to as Midshipmen

-• The surviving wife or husband of a veteran that has passed away
+• The surviving spouse of a veteran who has passed away

-• Any person that is currently serving full-time in the Army, Marines, Navy, Air Force, or Coast Guard
+• Any person who is currently serving full-time in the Army, Marines, Navy, Air Force, or Coast Guard

 • A person that was honorably discharged from the Army or Marines or Navy or Air Force or Coast Guard

-VA guidelines dictate that Before applying for a VA mortgage, you will first need to obtain a copy of your Certificate of Eligibility, also called the COE.
-This is a document from the Veterans Affairs office that determines the amount of guarantee that will be offered to you for the VA Loan.
+Before applying for this mortgage, you will first need to obtain a copy of your Certificate of Eligibility, also called the COE.
+This is a document from the Veterans Affairs office that determines the amount of guarantee that will be offered to you for the VA mortgage.
 An approved VA Mortgage lender can get the COE for you online.

 If you prefer, you may obtain the COE on your own through the Veterans portal online via the Department of Veterans Affairs.

-The VA COE is NOT a Guarantee For the Loan
+The COE is NOT a Guarantee For the Loan

-The COE does not mean that you are approved for the home loan.
+The COE does not mean that you are approved for the mortgage.

 Instead, the COE shows that you have met the service requirements to apply for the loan.